github/mentorships/README.md

 ## Other Programs

-Here are som other programs that can give you opportunities to work with experienceced mentors on great projects.
+Here are some other programs that can give you opportunities to work with experienced mentors on great projects.

 ### [Free Software Foundation Internship](http://www.fsf.org/volunteer/internships)